 And this is what you do so well, John.

-When when you what made you want to follow this crazy career that you're on?
+What made you want to follow this crazy career that you're on?

-And so I picked up the guitar at an early age and really never thought I would have a shot at at making music for a living.
+And so I picked up the guitar at an early age and really never thought I would have a shot at making music for a living.

 I mean, it's never really entered my mind.

-I just did it because my dad did it and and it was it was you know, it's like you said, it's a s it's a soulful experience to be able to pick up an instrument and sing something to somebody.
+And it was, you know, it's like you said, it's a soulful experience to be able to pick up an instrument and sing something to somebody.

-We live in a place, you know, we woke up this morning and our eyes opened and we are living in America, and we live in the only place in the world that literally has no limits to what we're allowed to go for and achieve.
+And we live in the only place in the world that literally has no limits to what we're allowed to go for and achieve.

 And we can dream as big as we want and work as hard as we want to to go after those dreams.